Dreaming381/TextMeshDOTS/README.md

     - Right click in a folder, then `Create --> TextMeshDOTS --> Font Utility`
-    - Drag and drop the fonts from `StreamingAssets` or from anywhere else in your project (in case you intend to use `System Fonts`) into the font field, and copy the information over into your runtime spanwer.
+    - Drag and drop the fonts from `StreamingAssets` or from anywhere else in your project (in case you intend to use `System Fonts`) into the font field, and copy the information over into your runtime spawner.
 I know this is cumbersome, but I did not see it so far as well invested time to automate runtime spawning via a baking workflow.
 I want to keep only one unified path for triggering runtime font loading/unloading (via `FontBlobReference`)
   -	Hit play